Infineon/mtb-example-btsdk-hid-dual-mode-keyboard/README.md

     - Use this option to turn on/off LED function (Useful when turned off for power measurement)

 ## Note:
-When testing with Client Control on CYW920819EVB-02, please do not pair to a host that runs Client Control.
+When testing with ClientControl on CYW920819EVB-02, please do not pair to a host that runs ClientControl.
 You will not see the key presses.
-The reason is because with CYW920819EVB-02 platform, since the key matrix is disabled, the only way to send a character is by using simulated Client Control buttons.
-The moment you click on the key button, the Windows focus on Client Control application.
+The reason is because with CYW920819EVB-02 platform, since the key matrix is disabled, the only way to send a character is by using simulated ClientControl buttons.
+The moment you click on the key button, Windows will focus on the ClientControl application.
 The text editor loses focus.
-The character sent to host will be delivered to the focused application, Client Control.
-Client Control ignores key '1', '2', '3', or 'a', 'b', 'c'.
-To send the character to text editor, you will need another PC (host) to pair to CYW920819EVB-02 device so when you click on button in Client Control, the other PC (host) focused on text editor application does not lose focus and can receive the key.
+The character sent to the host will be delivered to the focused application, ClientControl.
+ClientControl ignores key '1', '2', '3', or 'a', 'b', 'c'.
+To send the character to a text editor, you will need another PC (host) to pair to the CYW920819EVB-02 device so when you click on a button in ClientControl, the other PC (host) focused on the text editor application does not lose focus and can receive the key.

 ## Common application settings

 Application settings below are common for all BTSDK applications and can be configured via the makefile of the application or passed in via the command line.

 - BT\_DEVICE\_ADDRESS<br/>
     - Set the BDA (Bluetooth Device Address) for your device.
-The BT address is 6 bytes, for example, 20819A10FFEE.
+The address is 6 bytes, for example, 20819A10FFEE.
 By default, the SDK will set a BDA for your device by combining the 7 hex digit device ID with the last 5 hex digits of the host PC MAC address.

 - UART<br/>
     - Set to the UART port you want to use to download the application.
 For example 'COM6' on Windows or '/dev/ttyWICED\_HCI\_UART0' on Linux or '/dev/tty.usbserial-000154' on macOS.
 By default, the SDK will auto-detect the port.